-Are you among those who haven't yet watched the TV serie Emily in Paris on Netflix?
+Are you among those who haven't yet watched the TV series, Emily in Paris on Netflix?
 If not you should!

-This is one the rare american TV serie where you can get a ton of lessons on French language and culture that will facilitate your immersion in France.
+This is one the rare American TV series where you can get a ton of lessons on French language and culture that will facilitate your immersion in France.

 I might be writing a bit late about it since it has been released in October 2020, but I think that " il n'est jamais trop tard pour bien faire" (it's never too late to do good) as said in this famous French saying.

 I have watched it personally and liked it despite all the criticisms it received.

 For those who like romance and comedy series, they will find Emily in Paris very interesting to watch.
 It takes less than half a day to finish the full season 1, so I would strongly recommend it to any French lover.

 Keep on reading if you want to know why you should watch Emily in Paris on Netflix and most importantly what you can learn from it to improve your knowledge of French culture.